Set up Jira integration in Endor Labs

 In the following example, the ticket titled “Findings with no dependencies” includes the following labels:

-: Identifies that the ticket was created as part of an Endor Labs scan.
+endorlabs-scan: Identifies the ticket as part of an Endor Labs scan.

 Comments

-During future scans, the status of the findings is updated in the form of comments in your Jira ticket.
+During future scans, Endor Labs updates the status of the findings in comments on your Jira ticket.
+When Endor Labs detects new findings, it adds a comment with their details.

 Considerations